 Male or female?

 If you are transgender, genderqueer or gender fluid, it might be important for you to find someone who can identify with your background.
 Some therapists specialise in working with transgender or non gender conforming clients.

 If you are struggling with your sexuality (or even if you're not) you might want to find a therapist who can relate to you on more than a theoretical basis.
-There are LGBTQ therapists who will be happy to work with you and can identify more closely with your experience.
+There are LGBTQA+ therapists who will be happy to work with you and can identify more closely with your experience.
 There are also therapists with whom you might connect who are happy to learn about issues they don't know from a personal basis.
 It is your choice as to which feels right for you.

 If you identify as polyamorous or asexual you may want to mention this to your therapist so you can gauge their response.
 Whilst I would hope that all therapists are open and accepting of different backgrounds and approaches to relationships this is not always the case in practice.

 Religious and cultural background

 If you need help finding someone, such as a therapist who speaks your mother tongue or someone who shares your cultural background, I'm happy to try and point you in the right direction or find you someone who can better help you get the right match.